WE HOPE YOU VISIT SOON

 This exhibit explores the history of the horse as subject matter for art in America and showcases important examples of work from the Brookgreen collection by Anna Hyatt Huntington, Charlotte Dunwiddie, and Marilyn Newmark, alongside borrowed works by other renowned sculptors and painters of horses.
 The exhibition is open all day and is free with garden admission.

-Seasonal Excursions and tours below are available for an fee in addition to garden admission.
-They are not open in the Winter Season.
+The seasonal cxcursions and tours listed below are available for an fee in addition to garden admission.

 Pontoon Boat Creek Excursion - .$8 for adults and $4 for children

 Back Road History Excursions-$8 for adults and $4 for children

 Butterfly House (April - October) tickets are $3 for a 30-minute timed visit.